mongodb/specifications/source/sessions/driver-sessions.rst

   the server at the other end of this connection supports sessions.
 This scenario will only be a problem until the next heartbeat against that server.

-These race conditions are particulary insidious when the driver decides to start an implicit session based on the conclusion that sessions are supported.
+These race conditions are particularly insidious when the driver decides to start an implicit session based on the conclusion that sessions are supported.
 We don't want existing applications that don't use explicit sessions to fail when using implicit sessions.